French

 The general rule is: ne + conjugated verb + pas

-Important Note: The placement of ne…pas changes slightly depending on whether you’re using a simple tense (like the Present or Future Simple) or a compound tense (like the Passé Composé).
+Important Note: The placement of ne…pas changes slightly depending on whether you’re using a simple tense or a compound tense.

 1. Negation in Simple Tenses